 The following graph shows the 50 year budget for all capital works, including projects driven by growth and levels of service (Figure 10).
 Renewals expenditure showing in the first ten years of the graph, includes the actual planned programme, not the model output.
-It does not show projects funded by the Covid-19 stimulus grant.
-The 2023/24 spike is for the replacement of the rising main delivering Tuahiwi wastewater to the Woodend system

-Figure 10: Projected Capital Works Expenditure
+Figure 10: Projected Capital works Expenditure

-Table 13 on the following page summarises the projected capital works for the next 50 years, including renewals, and including work funded by the stimulus grant.
-Figure 11 which shows the corresponding location of the projected capital upgrade works, also includes work funded by the stimulus grant.
+Table 13 on the following page summarises the projected capital works for the next 50 years, including renewals.
+Figure 11 shows the corresponding location of the projected capital upgrade works.